dwoll/RExRepos/md/dfImportExport.md

 # not shown
 ```

 Exchange data with other statistics software and spreadsheets
 -------------------------

 ### Exchange data with SPSS, SAS and Stata

-One option is to use text files (tab-separated or comma-separated) to exchange data with other statistics software packages.
+One option is to use text files (tab-separated or comma-separated) as described above to exchange data with other statistics software packages.

-Another option to exchange data with SPSS, SAS and Stata is the `foreign` package.
+Another option to exchange data with SPSS, SAS and Stata (among others) is the `foreign` package.
+Example for SPSS:

 ```r